eth-educators/eth-docker-docs/website/docs/Support/SwitchClient.md

 `sudo systemctl stop validator` and `sudo systemctl disable validator` to shut it down for good.

 Follow the [moving a validator](../Support/Moving.md#import-keys-into-new-client) instructions.
-You already removed the keys: Wait 15 minutes after that, then import them again from inside the `~/eth-docker` directory.
+You already removed the keys: Wait 15 minutes after that to protect against slashing, then import them again from inside the `~/eth-docker` directory.

-### 5. Remove old beacon database
+### 4. Remove old beacon database

 We can remove the old beacon chain database and disable the service.